An official website of the State of Oregon

 You are here:

-In order to affiliate a fire service professional to your department utlizing a PAF or E-1 Form, your agency must conduct a background check per Oregon Administrative Rule (OAR) 259-009-0015.
+In order to affiliate a fire service professional to your department utilizing a PAF or E-1 Form, your agency must conduct a background check per Oregon Administrative Rule (OAR) 259-009-0015.
 The background check includes a list of questions that should be asked of fire service applicants prior to be employed or utilized as a public safety professional to ensure that the individual is of good character.
-Below is are a list of Frequently Asked Questions related to the background check requirmeent, including the information that must be included in the investigation.
+Below is are a list of Frequently Asked Questions related to the background check requirement, including the information that must be included in the investigation.
 The background check requirement is separate from the DPSST fingerprint requirement.Feel free to use DPSST's own background check form, authorization to employers, informed consent form, and/or our cover letter.
 These forms are by no means a requirement, simply shared information should you choose to use them.
 You can modify and edit these documents to fit your agency's needs.

 OAR 259-009-0015 requires fire service agencies investigate, at a minimum, the background of all applicants for employment or affiliation with regards to: